 The new TH Custom Nechville Phantom banjo has been very popular, and this will be the first unsold one we've actually had in the shop.
 It has abalone inlays, Nechville’s new hybrid tone ring, maple binding, and a stunning quilted maple resonator.

-It sold in less than two weeks, but I have another one on order.
+It sold in less than two weeks, but we have another one on order.
 A deposit will reserve it.
 The banjo is also available with a 12" pot.

 The new TH Custom Nechville Phantom banjo has been very popular, so we decided to have an openback built using the same inlay design and walnut wood.
 This is the first one, which was just completed.
 Nechville is at least eight months behind on production, so if you are interested in purchasing one, a deposit will reserve it.
 Click here for pictures